V. Shantaram: Career

 He directed his first film Netaji Palkar, in 1927.
 In 1929, he founded the Prabhat Film Company along with Vishnupant Damle, K.R.
 Dhaiber, S. Fatelal and S.B.
 Kulkarni, which made Ayodhyecha Raja, the first Marathi language film in 1932 under his direction.
 He left Prabhat co. in 1942 to form "Rajkamal Kalamandir" in Mumbai.
 In time, "Rajkamal" became one of the most sophisticated studios of the country.

-Shantaram introduced his daughter Rajshree (his daughter with Jayashree) and Jeetendra in the 1964 film Geet Gaya Patharon Ne.
-That was the debut film for both of them.
-He also introduced his second wife Sandhya's niece Ranjana Deshmukh into the Marathi film industry through Chandanachi Choli Ang Ang Jaali, directed by his son Kiran Shantaram in 1975.
-Ranjana dominated the Marathi silver screen in the 70s and 80s.
+Shantaram introduced his daughter Rajshree and Jeetendra in the 1964 film Geet Gaya Patharon Ne.
+He also introduced his third wife Sandhya's niece Ranjana Deshmukh into the Marathi film industry through Chandanachi Choli Ang Ang Jaali, directed by his son Kiran Shantaram in 1975.
+Ranjana dominated the Marathi silver screen in the '70s and '80s.

 The Dadasaheb Phalke Award was conferred on him in 1985.
 He was posthumously awarded the Padma Vibhushan in 1992.

 His autobiography Shantarama was published in Hindi and Marathi.

 The V. Shantaram Award was constituted by Central Government and Maharashtra State Government.
 The V. Shantaram Motion Picture Scientific Research and Cultural Foundation, established in 1993, offers various awards to film-makers.
 The award is presented annually on 18 November.
 A postage stamp dedicated to Shantaram was released by India Post on 17 November 2001.